Full Preferential Voting

 - a three (3) in the box beside your third preference; and

 - continue numbering until all of the boxes are numbered.

-Instructions for completing a formal vote are always provided at the top of the ballot paper.
+Instructions for completing a formal vote are always on the ballot paper.
 Please read this information carefully to ensure your vote is counted.